Home » Beach Guides » The Best Wheelchair Accessible Beaches in Michigan, Region by Region

 Rifle River Recreation Area*

-Located north of West Branch in northern Michigan, there are 10 lakes here and the Rifle River.
-You’ll find accessible beach mats to the water at two campgrounds, Grousehaven and Devoe Lake.
-There is a beach wheelchair available here, too.
+North of West Branch, with 10 lakes and the Rifle River.
+Accessible beach mats to the water at Grousehaven and Devoe Lake campgrounds, plus a beach wheelchair available.

-Pretty Higgins Lake is knowsn for it’s clear water and is on one of the largest inalnd laked in Michigan’s Lower Peninsula.
-You’ll find two accessible beach mats that lead to the water’s edge, as well as two beach wheelchairs.
+Higgins Lake is one of the clearest inland lakes in Michigan’s Lower Peninsula.
+Two accessible beach mats lead to the water, and two beach wheelchairs are available.
+Reserve by calling 989-821-6374.

 Traverse City State Park*